AviatrixSystems/Docs/HowTos/paloalto_API_setup.rst

 A Device Group is used to manage all the firewall policies.

  1. **Add Device Group**
-      Go to Panorama --> Device Groups, click "Add" to create two new device groups for FireNet GW HA.
-Add managed VMs to each device group.
+      Go to Panorama --> Device Groups, click "Add" to create a new device group for both FireNet GWs.
+Add managed VMs to the device group.
 Remember the device group name, for example "west2-firenet-primary".
+You may create two device groups as well if you want to separately edit for each Firenet GW.

 The following 3 # steps, please refer to the step 8 and 9 of https://docs.aviatrix.com/HowTos/config_paloaltoVM.html
  #. **Add Example Policy** (Optional if internet traffic is needed)